What is CondoWonk?

 CondoWonk is for HOA presidents and board members, residents, managers, policymakers and anyone else who wants insight into the real issues condominiums confront.

-*WONK (noun): A person who take an enthusiastic or excessive interest in the specialized details of a particular subject or field.
+*WONK (noun): A person who takes an enthusiastic or excessive interest in the specialized details of a particular subject or field.

 CondoWonk is not just a website, it’s an information-sharing network of condominium boards, owners, managers and others, trying to make our communities run better.
 Share your questions, what worked and what didn’t.